kiran7028/github-action-test/README.md

-# github-action-test for webhook test
+# github-action-test for ec2 and webhook test